-Heart to Heart International is celebrating 25 years of humanitarian service in 130 countries, shipping over $1.4 billion in aid and logging 1.1 million volunteer hours.
+Heart to Heart International has provided humanitarian service in more than 130 countries, has shipped over $2 billion in aid and has logged 1.1 million volunteer hours.

-In 1992, Heart to Heart International (HHI) began with an airlift to help people in Russia, and at the time it was the largest private humanitarian airlift ever.
+1992: Heart to Heart International (HHI) began with an airlift to help people in Russia.
+At the time, it was the largest private humanitarian airlift ever.
 Donated aid was distributed to 32 area hospitals and 9 orphanages.
-A gift from the heart of America to the heart of Russia—the Heart to Heart Airlift— became a reality because hundreds of volunteers and caring corporate partners joined together to help people in need.
+A gift from the heart of America to the heart of Russia—the Heart to Heart Airlift— became a reality thanks to hundreds of volunteers and caring corporate partners joining together to help people in need.

-In 1993, a new partnership is created in collaboration between the American Association of Family Physicians (AAFP) and HHI called Physicians With Heart (PWH).
+1993: A new partnership is created in collaboration between the American Association of Family Physicians (AAFP) and HHI.
+It was named Physicians With Heart (PWH).
 PWH conducted 20 airlifts throughout Europe and Vietnam.
 The partnership has mobilized people and resources to improve health, provide medical education and foster the development of family medicine worldwide.

-In 1995, HHI enlists volunteers and sponsors to deliver a message of hope and peace to the Vietnamese people.
-This project launches our partnership with FedEx, whose MD-11 is the first American plane to land in Hanoi since the end of the Southeast Asian conflict and the project is instrumental in improving relations between the two countries.
+1995: Volunteers and sponsors work with HHI to deliver a message of hope and peace to the Vietnamese people.
+This project launched our partnership with FedEx, whose MD-11 was the first American plane to land in Hanoi since the end of the Southeast Asian conflict.
+The project was an instrumental part of improving relations between the U.S. and Vietnam.

-In 2010, HHI responded to the devastating earthquake in Haiti.
+2010: HHI responded to the devastating earthquake in Haiti.
 Staying beyond the earthquake response, HHI hired, trained and helped create Haitian leadership to make a long-lasting change in Haiti.
-In 2016, Hurricane Matthew struck Haiti and HHI Haitian trained medical teams responded.
+In 2016, Hurricane Matthew struck Haiti, and HHI Haitian trained medical teams responded.

-Starting in 2015, HHI has supplied medicines, medical supplies, tents and hygiene kits to Syrian refugees.
+2015: HHI began supplying medicines, medical supplies, tents, soccer balls and hygiene kits to Syrian refugees.